jethrocarr/pupistry/resources/bootstrap/BOOTSTRAP_NOTES.md

 * Use third party respositories or download sites, it needs to be stock vendor OS and packages.
 * Execute code from third party sites (eg no wget http://example.com/malware/myscript.sh)
 * Tie user data to any particular cloud provider unless unavoidable for that platform.
+* Make the script any more complex than it needs to be.

 # Examples